fenhl/oottracker/README.md

 # Credits

+* Big Poe image created for this project by Maplestar.
-Item images by [Xopar](https://github.com/matthewkirby), used with permission.
+* Other item images by [Xopar](https://github.com/matthewkirby), used with permission.